stffrdhrn/stffrdhrn.github.io/_drafts/relocs_tls_impl.md

    - **Second** print out the register name now in `addr` i.e. "r3".

 The code of `or1k_print_operand()` is similar and the reader may be inclined to read more details.
-With that we can move on the the assembler.
+With that we can move on to the assembler.

 TLS cases are also handled inside of the `print_reloc()` function.